-An Opened Mind is Important to Couples Counseling
+An Opened Mind is Important to Couples Guidance

-If you are attending couples counseling, the one thing you need to bring with you is an opened mind.
-You cannot expect to change anything about yourself or your relationship if you don’t open your mind to the possibility that you might be part of the problem, or you might be perpetuating behaviors that you don’t like, or that you might not want to save the relationship at all.
-You need to be willing and open to talking about the hard things, and about celebrating the good things in your relationship.
-Your licensed marriage and family counselor will be able to help you maintain a space for an open mind during your sessions, so that you and your partner can get the most out of your therapy to improve your relationship, become closer, and reach your relationship goals.
+If you are attending a couples session, the one thing you need to bring with you is an open mind.
+You cannot expect to change anything about yourself or the relationship you and your partner have if you don’t open your mind to the possibility that you might be part of the problem, or you might be perpetuating behaviors that you don’t like, or that you might not want to save it at all.
+You need to be willing and open to talking about the hard things and about celebrating the good things in your relationship.
+Your LMFT will be able to help you maintain a space for an open mind during your sessions so that you and your partner can get the most out of your therapy to improve your relationship, become closer, and reach your unity goals.

 Communication is the Key to Couples Counseling

 Sometimes, it can be difficult for one or both partners to express their thoughts, feelings, worries, anxieties, dreams, and hopes for the relationship.
-In order for couples counseling to be effective, each partner needs to do their share of the work when it comes to communication.
-It is the most effective tool in the couples counseling toolbox, and your marriage and family therapist can help you express yourself in a way that is both effective and nurturing to your relationship.
+For the sessions to be effective, each partner needs to do their share of the work when it comes to communication.
+Communication is the most effective tool in the partner guidance toolbox and your LMFT can help you express yourself in a way that is both effective and nurturing.